Neural Physics: Using AI Libraries to Develop Physics-Based Solvers for Incompressible Computational Fluid Dynamics: Introduction

-During the last three years, scientists have begun to exploit GPUs and TPUs for scientific computation.
-Matrix-vector multiplications can be performed much faster, and this has been done for reconstruction of magnetic resonance images~\citep{Lu2020,Lu2021}, the dynamics of many-body quantum systems~\citep{Morningstar2022}, quantum chemistry~\citep{Pederson2022}.
-Many independent processes can also be run efficiently on GPUs and TPUs, such as Monte Carlo simulations, and this has been done for option pricing and hedging~\citep{Belletti2020}.
-Of particular relevance to our work are two articles which solve computational fluid dynamics problems using convolutional operations to represent finite difference discretisations~\citep{Zhao2020,Wang2022}. \citet{Zhao2020} code an explicit high-order finite-difference discretisation of the Navier-Stokes equations through TensorFlow.
+Solving numerical discretisations of PDEs, exactly, using machine-learning libraries, relies on the observation that numerical discretisations and convolutional neural networks (CNNs) have in common the discrete convolution. \citet{Trefethen} observed that numerical approximations of differential operators are equivalent to convolutions whose filters are chosen in such a way that the particular numerical approximation is replicated.
+This idea of representing numerical discretisations as convolutional layers has been used by \citet{Zhao2020} and \citet{Wang2022} to enable CFD problems to benefit from the computational efficiency of GPUs. \citet{Zhao2020} implement an explicit high-order finite-difference discretisation of the Navier-Stokes equations using TensorFlow.
 A constrained interpolation profile scheme is used to solve the advection term and preconditioned conjugate gradient method is used to solve the Poisson equation.
-A number of 2D test cases are used for demonstration, including lid-driven cavity flow and flow past a cylinder.
-The authors obtain good qualitative agreement when validating their results against the literature.
-For numbers of grid points larger than \num{25000} and up to just over \num{600000}, their proposed method is over 10 times faster (running on GPUs) than their original Fortran-based code (running on CPUs). \citet{Wang2022} present a similar idea, also using TensorFlow, to implement a finite-difference discretisation of the variable-density Navier-Stokes equations.
+The authors obtain good qualitative agreement when validating their results against the literature for 2D lid-driven cavity flow and flow past a cylinder.
+For numbers of grid points up to just over~\num{600000}, their proposed method is over 10 times faster (running on GPUs) than their original Fortran-based code (running on CPUs). \citet{Wang2022} present a similar idea, also using TensorFlow, to implement a finite-difference discretisation of the variable-density Navier-Stokes equations.
 They deploy their models on TPUs and achieve good weak and strong scaling.
-The 2D and 3D Taylor-Green vortex benchmarks are used for validation, and the expected convergence rates are found as the spatial resolution is increased (using up to 10$^{9}$~grid points.
+2D and 3D Taylor-Green vortex benchmarks are used for validation, and the expected convergence rates are obtained as the spatial resolution is increased using up to 10$^{9}$~grid points.
 The capability to model turbulent flows is demonstrated by modelling a planar jet, the results of which show good statistical agreement with reference solutions.
+We will extend this idea and develop multigrid solvers within an AI framework.